 As a green card lawyer, I’ve seen how TPS helps immigrants rebuild their lives after their homes have been destroyed or families have perished as part of a national disaster.

-In the view of the current administration, helping your neighbor, when your neighbor needs your support, is not a worthy political ideal – not even for the leader of free nations across the globe.
+However, in the view of the previous administration, helping your neighbor, even when your neighbor desperately needs your support, was not a worthy political ideal – not even for the leader of free nations across the globe.

-But there is still hope for many Haitians living in the U.S.
+But many Haitians living in the U.S. never gave up hope.

 By Carlos Batara, Immigration Law, Policy, And Politics